 Out in the field – Physical education class, after-school sports and even playground activities can trigger exercise-induced bronchoconstriction (EIB).
 Children with asthma and allergies should be able to participate in any sport they choose, provided their allergist’s advice is followed.
 Asthma symptoms during exercise may indicate poorly-controlled asthma.
 Make sure your child’s coach or physical education teacher knows what to do in case of an asthma-related event.

 If your children is being or has been treated with immunotherapy but has gotten off track over the summer due to travel, vacation or some other reason, make sure to contact us to get them restarted on their allergy drops or shots so we can help keep their allergies under optimum control as they start the new school year.

 If you have any questions about how to manage your child’s allergies and/or asthma when they return to school please let us know.
 We are here to help keep your child healthy and allergy free, all school year long.

 Top Doctors of San Mateo 2016

-We are very proud to announce that both Dr. Andrew Engler and Dr. June Zhang were chosen as Top Doctors of the SF Bay Area 2016 by Castle Connolly Medical Ltd., a healthcare research and information company that has made it its mission to guide patients to the finest physicians and hospitals in the country.
+We are very proud to announce that Dr. Andrew Engler was chosen as Top Doctors of the SF Bay Area 2016 by Castle Connolly Medical Ltd., a healthcare research and information company that has made it its mission to guide patients to the finest physicians and hospitals in the country.

 How does Castle Connolly do it?
 Physicians nominate those other doctors whom they feel are the most outstanding in their medical specialties.
 Doctors do not and cannot pay to be listed as a Castle Connolly Top Doctor.Download August 2016 Newsletter